DDexxeDD/phtree-c/README.md

 Box queries are used in even dimensional trees in which points are being used to represent lower dimensional bounding boxes.
 If you are using a 6d tree to index 3d cuboids, you would use a box query to find those points.
 The same goes for using 4d trees to index 2d boxes and 2d trees to index 1d line segments.

+You can use any higher dimensional tree to represent even numbered lower dimensional boxes.
+For example you could use a 6d tree to represent 4d boxes which have 2 other dimensions attached to them.
+This functionality is not supported in this library, you will have to write it yourself.

 ## Building the examples